Cubix-Dev/Cubix-Dev.github.io/readme.md

 <b> how do these things work? </b>

 well, there's a bunch of code that gets run at runtime where you put the block, like normal Scratch, except these interact with the ScratchNext console by us.
-Lemme give a quick rundown on the current blocks and what they do:

-"
+There is more explaination on these blocks in the documentation.